MicrosoftDocs/MIMDocs/MIMDocs/PlanDesign/microsoft-identity-manager-2016-supported-platforms.md

 ---
 # required metadata

-title: Supported software platforms | Microsoft Identity Manager
+title: Supported software platforms | Microsoft Docs
 description: Find the products and versions that are compatible with each of the MIM 2016 components
 keywords:
 author: kgremban